cognitio-usp/cognitio-website/src/pages/noticias-e-artigos/2016-12-17-making-sense-of-the-scaas-new-flavor-wheel.md

 ---
+id: asfewfsdfdg
 templateKey: blog-post
 blogTitle: Teste Blog
-blogAuthor: Lucas Santos
+blogAuthor: Lucas Santoss
 date: 2019-09-02T06:33:25.693Z
-blogFeaturedImage: /img/chemex.jpg
+blogFeaturedImage: /img/blog-index.jpg
 featured: '1'
 relatedProjects:
   - Projeto Mobility
-  - Engenheiros 5.0
 ---
 The SCAA updated the wheel to reflect the finer `nuances` needed to describe flavors more precisely.
 The new descriptions are more detailed and hence allow cuppers to distinguish between more flavors.